-To be eligible for the SFAB, a person must be a senior member of a small firm whose primary place of business and whose firm has its main office in the region up for election.
+To be eligible for the SFAC, a person must be a senior member of a small firm whose primary place of business and whose firm has its main office in the region up for election.
 Senior members of firms include owners, chief executive officers, presidents, chief compliance officers, chief operating officers, the firm’s FINOP or individuals of comparable status.

 After candidates submit their biography, FINRA publishes another Election Notice (usually in the beginning of October) listing the candidates.
 The Notice includes the profile sheets the candidates completed.
 FINRA then sends ballots to the executive representatives of firms eligible to vote in the election.
 The candidate receiving the most votes wins the election.
 The winner serves a three-year term beginning in January of the following year.
-Once an individual has completed a full three-year elected term on the SFAB, he or she is ineligible to run for re-election to the SFAB for another three years.
+Once an individual has completed a full three-year elected term on the SFAC, he or she is ineligible to run for re-election to the SFAB for another three years.

-The process is simple: In September of each year, FINRA publishes an Election Notice that lists all of the vacancies on FINRA’s 11 district committees.
-The Election Notice also includes the process for individuals to self-nominate.To be eligible to run for a committee seat, a person must be associated with a FINRA member firm, registered in the capacity of a branch manager or principal or denoted as a corporate officer of the FINRA member firm.
+The process is simple: In September of each year, FINRA publishes an Election Notice that lists all of the vacancies on FINRA’s 5 regional committees.
+The Election Notice also describes the process by which individuals can self-nominate to become a candidate and the eligibility requirements.To be eligible to run for a regional committee seat, a person must be associated with a FINRA member headquartered within the district the person will be representing on the committee.
+Additionally the person must be registered in the capacity of a branch manager or principal or denoted as a corporate officer of the FINRA member firm.

-After candidates submit their profile sheet, FINRA publishes another election notice (usually in the beginning of October) listing the candidates by district and firm size.
-The Notice includes the profile sheets the candidates completed.
-FINRA then sends ballots to the executive representatives of firms eligible to vote in the election.
-Firms that have an office in your district and that are the same size as your firm are eligible to vote for you.
-The candidate receiving the most votes by firm size wins the election.
+After candidates submit their profile sheet, FINRA publishes another election notice (usually in the beginning of October) listing the candidates by region.
+The Notice includes a link to the profile sheets the candidates completed.
+FINRA then mails ballots to the executive representatives of firms eligible to vote in the election.
+Firms headquartered in a specific district can vote for the candidates on that district ballot.
+The candidate receiving the most votes wins the election.